maruohon/enderutilities/README.md

 =====================================
 Compilation/installation:

-git clone <url to this repo> enderutilities.git cd enderutilities.git gradlew build
+* git clone https://github.com/maruohon/modjam4.git enderutilities.git
+* cd enderutilities.git
+* gradlew build

-Then copy the enderutilities-<version>.jar from build/libs/enderutilities-version.jar into your Minecraft's mods/ directory
+Then copy the enderutilities-&lt;version&gt;.jar from build/libs/ into your Minecraft mods/ directory

 =====================================
 Status and summary at the end of Modjam 4: